sjpierce/SSACHR/README.md

 We use R Markdown to enhance reproducibility because it provides excellent support for generating dynamic reports (Mair, 2016).
+Knitting the source R Markdown script *README.Rmd* generates this Markdown file.
-Knitting our R Markdown scripts generates PDF output files containing explanatory text, R code, plus R output (both text and graphics).
+Knitting our other R Markdown scripts from this package generates PDF output files containing explanatory text, R code, plus R output (both text and graphics).

--   We use [RStudio](www.rstudio.org) to work with R and R Markdown files.
-The software chain looks like this: **Rmd file -&gt; RStudio -&gt; R -&gt; knitr -&gt; pandoc -&gt; TinyTex -&gt; PDF file**.
+-   We use [RStudio](www.rstudio.org) 1.4.1106 or later to work with R and R markdown files.
+The software chain looks like this: **Rmd file &gt; RStudio &gt; R &gt; rmarkdown &gt; knitr &gt; pandoc &gt;
+    TinyTeX or MiKTeX &gt; PDF file**.
+-   We use [pandoc](https://pandoc.org) 2.11.4 or later for this
--   A version of [pandoc](https://pandoc.org/) comes bundled with RStudio, but if you want the most recent version, download it from
+    document.
+A version of pandoc comes bundled with RStudio, but if you want the most recent version, download it from
     <https://pandoc.org/>.
 -   We recommend using [TinyTeX](https://yihui.org/tinytex/) to compile LaTeX files produced by pandoc into PDF files.
 However, it may be